-ci.profile(), ci.load(), etc.) delegate to
+ci.profile(), ci.load(), etc.) delegate to a

-directly for self-hosted endpoints, multi-workspace setups, custom
+for self-hosted endpoints, multi-workspace setups, custom spool

-spool directories, or test harnesses.
+directories, or test harnesses.

 Every config value resolves in this order, first match wins:- Explicit constructor argument (or explicit function argument)